kus/csgo-buy-script/README.md

 ### Mac/Linux

-1. [Download](https://github.com/kus/csgo-buy-script/archive/master.zip) and extract the contents of the `csgo-buy-script-master` folder to your `Counter-Strike Global Offensive/csgo` folder, generally something like `~/Library/Application Support/Steam/steamapps/common/Counter-Strike Global Offensive/csgo`
+1. [Download](https://github.com/kus/csgo-buy-script/archive/master.zip)  and extract to your desktop and copy the `cfg` and `scripts` folder from the `csgo-buy-script-master` folder to your `Counter-Strike Global Offensive/csgo` folder, generally something like `~/Library/Application Support/Steam/steamapps/common/Counter-Strike Global Offensive/csgo`
 - Copy `mouse_keyboard_options.txt` in the `Counter-Strike Global Offensive\csgo\scripts` folder to `mouse_keyboard_options_ORIGINAL.txt`, overwrite if prompted
 - Copy `mouse_keyboard_options_KUS.txt` in the `Counter-Strike Global Offensive\csgo\scripts` folder to `mouse_keyboard_options.txt`, overwrite if prompted
 - Bind your controls